 If a defendant is in custody, he or she has the right to an arraignment.
 At this hearing the judge will officially tell the defendant about their constitutional rights and explain the charges against them.
 Also, bail (property temporarily given to ensure that a person released from custody will return at an appointed time) may be raised or lowered.
 The defendant will be asked to plead to the charges against them: guilty, not guilty, or, in some cases, nolo contendere.

 You can find out whether someone who has been arrested is in custody by calling the Humboldt County Correctional Facility at (707) 441-5159.

 The Criminal Division maintains filings and records of dispositions (judicial decisions.)
 To get information about or copies of documents from a criminal case, you can make a request in person or in writing via the mail.
-The Court will no longer accept checks marked "not to exceed xx dollars."
+The Court does accept checks marked "not to exceed xx dollars."
 If you make your request in writing, be sure to include: